 - It makes the room rate appear lower.
 If you’re paying $199 per night for a hotel room, that seems a whole lot better than $224 per night ($199 + $25 per night for overnight parking).
 And those who don’t have a car to park can feel like they’re getting a bargain!

 - Because they can.
 Frankly, I think this is the top reason.
 A hotel decides they want to make more money, so they start charging for parking.
 Or maybe they have their grand opening with parking charges already built-in.
 After all, “everyone else is doing it!”
 If their occupancy rate goes down significantly, they can always stop or lower the parking charges.
 But if it doesn’t seem to make a difference in how many people are coming to their hotel, that’s however much per car, per night, out of your pockets and into theirs.
 Just because they can.

 How To Avoid Hotel Parking Fees

 - Don’t use a car.
 I suppose it’s the most obvious fix and yes, I realize that’s sometimes easier said than done.
 You generally can usually get away without a car in big cities like New York, Chicago, San Francisco or Washington DC.
-But even if that’s not where you are, is ride sharing feasible?
+It’s easy to stay on WDW property without a car, and just use their transportation system (but be careful – some on-site guests have been charged for overnight parking at WDW, even if they don’t have a car).
+But even if that’s not where you are, is ride-sharing feasible?
 Public transportation?
 Shuttles?
 Are you at a convention and is there anyone you can carpool with?